Alvin Blount

-Alvin Wilbert Blount (born February 12, 1965) is a former American football running back in the National Football League (NFL) for the Dallas Cowboys.
+Alvin Wilbert Blount (born February 12, 1965) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Washington Commandos and Albany Firebirds of the Arena Football League (AFL).
 He played college football at the University of Maryland.

-Early years
+Early life

 Blount attended Eleanor Roosevelt High School, where he practiced football, baseball and track.
 He was a two-way player at running back and defensive back.

+College career

 He accepted a football scholarship from the University of Maryland.
 As a freshman, he was a backup running back, only having 8 carries for 66 yards (8.3-yard avg.).

 As a sophomore, he shared the running back position with Rick Badanjek, collecting 128 carries for 759 yards (5.9-yard avg.) and 5 touchdowns.
 Against both Wake Forest University and the University of North Carolina, he had matching 52-yard touchdown receptions.
 He was a part of one of the greatest comebacks in college football history, in the 42–40 win against the University of Miami.
 Against Clemson University, he had a career-high 214 rushing yards.
 Against the University of Virginia, he had a career long 72-yard touchdown run, finishing with 104 rushing yards.

 As a junior, he was named the regular starter, although he still shared the running back position with Badanjek.
 He registered 171 carries for 828 yards (4.8-yard avg.) and 4 touchdowns.
 Against the University of Virginia, he had 26 carries for 186 yards.

 As a senior co-captain, he had 119 carries for 505 yards (4.2-yard avg.) and 3 touchdowns.
 He didn't have any 100-yard games, but showed he was an all-round running back, displaying solid receiving and blocking skills.

 He finished his college career with 426 carries for 2,158 yards (fifth in school history), a 5.1-yard rushing average, 12 rushing touchdowns, six 100-yard games, 64 receptions for 567 yards and 5 receiving touchdowns.